mozilla-services/pulseguardian/README.md

     pip install pyOpenSSL

+You will also need a RabbitMQ instance running somewhere.
+Docker provides a lightweight and isolated solution; however, there are no proper docs for this yet.
+You can use the functions in `test/docker_setup.py` to create an image and container running RabbitMQ, which also forwards the AMQP and management API ports from 5672 and 15672 to 5673 and 15673 on the local host, respectively.

+You can also use either a local RabbitMQ server or a VM.
+See the mozillapulse [HACKING.md][] file for instructions on setting up both of these.

+TODO: Add a script and docs to start up a Docker instance.

 ## Usage

-Make sure `rabbitmq-server` is running and you're inside the source directory (`pulseguardian`) before you run the following commands.
+Make sure `rabbitmq-server` is running, your environment variables are configured properly, and that you're inside the source directory (`pulseguardian`) before you run the following commands.

 Note that tests are run on [Travis CI][].
 Before submitting a patch,